sanjayAnand0770698/SanjaysBookStore/SanjaysBookStore/README.txt

 1030- addded covertype to unitofwork and iwunitofwork and covertype to darabasee 1246- created migration 20220406164556 and updated the database 1305- commited on github

+2022-04-09
+0232-started doing product part
+      added product class to model project, added the code provided by sir.

+0233-added reference in the ApplicationDbContext file added the migration addproducttodb
+     the timestamp is 20220409062931.